alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/blood-grouping-tissue-types-therapeutic-substances.markdown

 ##How to claim relief

 s1.
 If you’re a private establishment, you must apply for approval from NIRU before the goods are imported.
 NIRU will send you an approval letter.
 s2.
-Attach the approval letter to your [import declaration](/guide/import-goods-outside-eu/overview.html) and enter the correct [Customs Procedure Code (CPC)](/start/trade-tariff.html)
+Attach the approval letter to your [import declaration](/guide/import-goods-outside-eu/overview.html) and enter the correct [Customs Procedure Code (CPC)](/start/trade-tariff.html).

+^You can use an agent or freight forwarder if you want to import goods and don’t want to manage the logistics yourself.^

 $C
 **National Import Reliefs Unit**